 Trial treatment(s) / intervention

 Intervention: A supraglottic airway device of the type used routinely in that hospital.
 During resuscitation the SGA will be placed according to manufacturer’s instructions, with end-tidal carbon dioxide monitoring wherever possible, following an initial period of bag-mask ventilation as required.
+If a functioning SGA has already been placed at the point of randomisation, and the patient is randomised to SGA, this device may be left in situ.
 Two attempts at SGA placement should be made.
 An attempt is defined as introducing a SGA past the teeth, and concludes when the SGA is removed from the mouth.
 If two attempts at SGA placement are unsuccessful treatment will proceed as dictated by the treating clinician (including tracheal intubation if indicated).
 If successful, the SGA should be used until resuscitation efforts cease or return of spontaneous circulation (ROSC) is achieved for >20 minutes, at which point further management will proceed as dictated by the treating clinician.

 Comparator: Tracheal intubation.
 During resuscitation tracheal intubation should occur, with end-tidal carbon dioxide monitoring wherever possible, following an initial period of bag-mask ventilation as required.
+If a functioning SGA has already been placed at the point of randomisation, and the patient is randomised to tracheal intubation, the SGA should be removed and tracheal intubation attempted.
 Two attempts at intubation should be made.
 An attempt is defined as introducing the laryngoscope past the teeth, and concludes when the laryngoscope is removed from the mouth, regardless of whether or not a tracheal tube is inserted.
 If two attempts at tracheal intubation are unsuccessful subsequent treatment will proceed as determined by the treating clinician (including placement of a SGA if indicated).
 If successful, tracheal intubation should continue until resuscitation efforts cease or ROSC is achieved for >20 minutes, at which point further management will proceed as dictated by the treating clinician.

 Both interventions are part of standard clinical care in the treatment of IHCA and there are no known additional risks to the participants above routine care.